Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 $grid-row-columns:  6;
 ```

-Note that OUDS Web does not use a single value for grid gutters through `$grid-gutter-width` but a map of values called `$grid-gutter-widths`.
-It defines different gutter widths for each breakpoint.
+Note that OUDS Web doesn't rely on a single value for grid gutters via `$grid-gutter-width`; instead, it uses a map of values called `$grid-gutter-widths`, which defines different gutter widths for each breakpoint.

 {{< scss-docs name="grid-gutters" file="scss/_maps.scss" >}}